Colossus Software Class Action

 After years of contentious litigation with NPR at the helm, twenty-seven families of insurance companies and the computer software developer agreed to settlements requiring supplemental cash payments to qualifying class members and changes in how the Colossus software program is used in the adjustment of claims.
 The estimated collective class benefit of the settlements exceeded $1 billion.
 All settlements received final approval.

-NPR partners Michael Angelovich and Cary Patterson and associates Chris Johnson and Chad Ihrig led the prosecution of this case.
+NPR partners Michael Angelovich and Cary Patterson and associate Chad Ihrig led the prosecution of this case.